 Since the organization’s founding in 2003, NRNA UK has represented and protected the Nepalese diaspora in this country, overseas and in Nepal.
 At present, more than 200,000 Nepali reside here, with more people choosing to make the UK their home.
 NRNA UK has demonstrated in its efforts throughout the years that it can stand on its own to represent the voices of its populous and aid the community – as shown in its resilience amidst the uncertainty and challenges brought by COVID-19, our negotiations with the British government to extend the leave for ex-Gurkhas receiving pension credit and the recognition of Gurkha history through the GMS Project of Havildar Kulbir Thapa VC statue in Aldershot, just to name a few recent accomplishments.

 Although we adore this country, we can never completely leave Nepal because we have a sense of belonging and connection to our homeland.
 That is why, as members of NRNA UK, we come together as one community, which truly feels like a home away from home.

 To be in the United Kingdom, one of the world’s most developed countries, provides us with numerous possibilities to gain information and skills, academic knowledge, and financial and commercial competence.
 We can then bring these great impacts to Nepal, allowing it to develop, progress, and flourish.

-During my tenure, I will be closely working with all political parties, ethnic minority groups, all religions and all cultures to understand and work on your behalf.
-Collectively, we will progress and move forward in a way that makes our NRNA better NRNA.
+I will work closely with all political parties, ethnic minority groups, faiths, and cultures to better understand your needs and serve you.
+We will continue to join hands with the British government to integrate with the wider community, collectively progress and go forward in a way that improves our NRNA.

-President NRNA UK
+– Prem Gaha Magar, President of NRNA UK